Airline Pilot Salary: Comprehensive Breakdown & Industry Comparison 2025

 This is your Captain Speaking

-This is your Captain speaking… Captain Judy’s Corner: The Importance of Understanding the Ignition System You have envisioned sitting in the left seat announcing to the passengers, “This is your Captain speaking, sit back, relax, and enjoy the ride.”
+Captain Judy’s Corner: The Importance of Understanding the Ignition System You have envisioned sitting in the left seat announcing to the passengers, “This is your Captain speaking, sit back, relax, and enjoy the ride.”
 Awaking from your dream, you look over at the mounds of study material open on the desk.
 What do I need to know to become a pilot?
 Nothing as an Earthling prepares a student for the amount of what seems like alien knowledge and skills required to become a pilot.
-A few examples of this knowledge required to earn a certificate are the Federal Aviation Regulations (FARs) comparable to studying a legal document; then understanding weather as an amateur meteorologist; and, … Read more
+A few examples of this knowledge required to earn a certificate are the Federal Aviation Regulations (FARs) comparable to studying a legal document; then understanding weather as an amateur meteorologist; and, one of my favorite examples, … Read more

 Epic Chat Close